garrettgman/garrettgman.github.io/draft.md

 Each value is associated with a variable as well as an observation.

 Now that you know the vocabulary of data science, let's learn the method.
-As you will see, data science is not as mysterious as it may have appeared in you statistics classes.
-Data science uses a very simple method, but that method has big ramnifications.

 ## Data Science

+Data science begins with the structure of data.
 Recall that data sets contain values that are associated with variables and observations.
 This organization makes data sets particularly useful for discovering natural laws.
 If a natural law exists between the variables in a data set, the law will appear as a pattern that reoccurs in each observation.
 Or to put it more simply, natural laws appear as patterns in data.

 In our example data set, the relationship described by the law $$F = MA$$ will be present in each observation.
 As a result, the data set will reveal what the natural law implies: